christianodejesus/calindra-backend-challenge/README.md

 ```

 Before you run the API, you need to provide your [Google Maps Geocode API Key](https://developers.google.com/maps/documentation/geocoding/get-api-key) in the .env file, to do this, open .env and set your API Key in the GOOGLE_API_KEY variable and save the .env file.

+The default application port is 3080, if you want to change this, edit .env file and change PORT variable value and save the file.
 <br><br>

 ## Running the RestAPI